davegillem/greenlight/README.md

 After these three arguments you can declare the arguments for your validation.
 In this example the `word` validation has two arguments, `word1` and `word2`.
-You pass in the arguments in your validation call like `word(ketchup, mustard)`.
-Now 'ketchup' is the `word1` argument and so on.
+You pass in the arguments in your validation call like `word(greenlight, redlight)`.
+Now 'greenlight' is the `word1` argument and so on.

-Validation messages have `{argN}` placeholders for your arguments. `Is {arg1}` would become `Is ketchup`.
+Validation messages have `{argN}` placeholders for your arguments. `Is {arg1}` would become `Is greenlight`.

 A validation can have a initial callback, optionally passed in as function as the second argument.
 Use this to bind elements with the same name, checkboxes for example.
-Or apply a class to the field to style Ketchup enabled fields.
+Or apply a class to the field to style Greenlight enabled fields.
 The initial callback passes in two arguments, `form` and `el`.
 You already know what these are.

 ### Your HTML